lambdaschool-codegrade/web-44-jim-liberi-web-sprint-challenge-advanced-web-applications/interview_answers.md

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
-PUT, POST, GET, and DELETE.
+Create, read, update and delete or used as PUT, POST, GET, and DELETE.